acmill/LiveBolt/readme.md

 ## Getting everything set up

+### Hardware guide
 You'll find a LiveBolt setup guide [here](https://www.hackster.io/carte391/how-to-create-a-smart-lock-with-a-ti-cc3200-launchxl-151fbd)

+### Setting up the Expo client
-For the frontend application, we are using [Expo](https://docs.expo.io/versions/latest/)
+For the frontend application, we are using [Expo](https://docs.expo.io/versions/latest/) which is a set of tools and services built around [React Native](https://reactnative.dev/docs/getting-started), enabling for rapid development and testing.
 ```bash
 npm install --global expo-cli

 ```
+### Dependencies
 Use the package manager [npm](https://npmjs.com) to install all additional packages in the root of the project after cloning.

 ```bash
 npm install
 ```

+### Adding your credentials
 Lastly, create your credentials.js file in the /constants/ folder.

 ``` /constants/fb_config.js``` will be looking for it, otherwise you will not be able to access Firebase services.